-- (i) The Board of Adjustment shall consist of five members who shall be appointed by the Board of Commissioners.
-The Board of Adjustment shall include five at-large members, each of whom shall be a resident of the county.
+- (i) The Planning Board, serving as the Board of Adjustment, shall consist of the five members of the Planning Board serving as the District representatives appointed repersentaties who shall be appointed by the Board of Commissioners.
+The six at large members of the Planning Board shall serve as alternates to the Board of Adjustment. he Board of Adjustment shall include five atlarge members, each of whom shall be a resident of the county.
 Each member shall serve a term of three years; provided, however, initial terms may be adjusted so that terms are staggered.
 Vacancies shall be filled by the Board of Commissioners to fulfill the unexpired term. - (ii) The Board of Commissioners shall also appoint two alternate members who may be called in by the chairman of the Board of Adjustment, or the Director, serving as clerk for the Board of Adjustment, to serve in the absence of a regular board member.
 Said alternate members shall also serve a term of three years.
 Such alternate members, while attending any regular or special meeting of the Board of Adjustment and serving in the absence of any regular member, shall have and exercise all powers and duties of such regular member so absent.